Canon SX420 vs Sony RX10

 It is notable that the RX10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the RX10 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the RX10 have been discontinued, but can regularly be found used on ebay.
 The RX10 was replaced by the Sony RX10 II, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Sony RX10 Manual.
+Further information on the features and operation of the SX420 and RX10 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Sony RX10 Manual.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Sony RX10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.